jetseoo/Students-accounting/README.md

 # Students accounting app

-This app provides an opprtunity to store and manage content on a webpage.
+This app provides an opportunity to store and manage content on a webpage.

 ## Technologies
 - Javascript